 "Ferrari is the reference point for everyone, but we have very interesting solutions of our own".

-The plans?
+The goals?
 Prudent.

 "Always qualify in the top ten and score points consistently".

-On Tuesday 14th January 2003 the new BAR-Honda makes its entrance, driven by Jenson Button, directly on the stage of the Catalan capital's Trade Fair.
+On Tuesday, January 14, 2003, the new BAR-Honda makes its entrance, driven by Jenson Button, directly on the stage of the Catalan capital's Trade Fair.
 It is the second car that will participate in the Formula One World Championship already presented this year, after Toyota.
-On Wednesday morning it will start testing at the nearby Monlmeló circuit.
+On Wednesday morning it will start testing at the nearby Montmeló circuit.
 Compared to last year's single-seater, it has changed completely: narrower, longer, lighter and lower.
 Only the classic livery with the white, red and green-grey colours of the main sponsor, Lucky Strike, remains.
 A mix of the best cars from 2002 with some new solutions.
 The designer Geoffrey Willis, ex-Williams, engaged to a noble Italian maiden, put all his art into it.
 But as was the case with Toyota, there is a greater Japanese presence in the team.
 At the Tochigi technical centre, Honda has unleashed its best men.
 Formula 1 project leader for the engine is Takeo Kiuki, while Ken Hashimoto has collaborated with the British for the chassis.
 Kiuki says:

 "We have 8000 engineers in our research and development department.
 Everyone can do something".

-BAR, directed by rally wizard David Richards, has 360 employees at its Brackley site.
-In its fifth year in Formula 1, born from the ashes of Tyrrell, it came from a disastrous season: eighth in the championship with 7 points (4 from Jacques Villeneuve and 3 from Olivier Panis).
+BAR, run by rally wizard David Richards, has 360 employees at its Brackley site.
+In its fifth year in Formula 1, born from the ashes of Tyrrell, it comes from a disastrous season: eighth in the championship with 7 points (4 from Jacques Villeneuve and 3 from Olivier Panis).
 The Canadian champion was confirmed.
-Next to him has been called the Briton Jenson Button, an emerging star on debut, now somewhat dulled by two championships alongside Giancarlo Fisichella and Jarno Trulli who knocked him out.
+Next to him has been called the Briton Jenson Button, an emerging star on debut, now somewhat deflated by two championships alongside Giancarlo Fisichella and Jarno Trulli who knocked him out.
 Jacques Villeneuve, World Champion in 1997 at the wheel of the Williams, believes that this will be the decisive year.

-"With this team I am not integrated, but the car is certainly good, it will be competitive.
+"I am not integrated with this team, but the car is certainly good, it will be competitive.
 It has improved in terms of chassis, aerodynamics and weight distribution.
 We don't know what the engine will be like, but we have confidence.
 We had already made very good progress at the end of last year's championship.
 The goal is to exceed 900 HP.
 Ferrari will remain the team to beat, we hope to beat everyone else.
 That is possible.
 For me, it will be important to regain my composure and results.
-In fact, I will play the room.
-If it doesn't go well, no one will give me a car to drive any more".
+In fact, I will be all or nothing.
+If it doesn't go well, no one will give me a car to drive anymore".

 On the new Hans safety collar, the judgement is drastic: